-Post office mural - Lancaster CA
+Del Piño mural in post office - Lancaster CA

 The mural is called “Hauling Water Pipe through Antelope Valley” and depicts a long mule-team hauling carts full of pipes through the Mojave Desert.
 This theme is quite distinctive compared to most historical murals showing scenes full of local notables and lush landscapes.
 It refers to the famous mule-teams that hauled silver and borax from the Owens Valley and Death Valley, helping to build early Southern California and to the vital role of water for irrigation and urban development.

-Additional contributions by Richard Walker.
+Additional contributions by Richard A Walker.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE